Thank you, Scott Shannon, and thanks to all of you for being with us.

 That makes no sense.

-So that's by the way, that headquarters is twice the size of the Pentagon they want to build.
+By the way, that headquarters is twice the size of the Pentagon they want to build.

-So we can't we can't have we can't have that.
+So we can't have that.

-Uh finally, I would say this.
+Finally, I would say this.

-But my gut tells me, I have a hunch that it's a lot more compelling than the dossier ever was.
+This document that Chairman Comer is pursuing, I haven't seen it, but my gut tells me, I have a hunch that it's a lot more compelling than the dossier ever was.

-But they sent FBI agents across the pond to meet with Christopher Steele and offered him a million dollar bounty, and then he couldn't he couldn't if he could corroborate any part of the dossier, he couldn't corroborate any of it.
+And then he couldn't, he couldn't, if he could corroborate any part of the dossier, he couldn't corroborate any of it.

-Couldn't corroborate it, couldn't validate it, they used it anyway.
+Couldn't corroborate it, couldn't validate it.

 And it continues to this day.